smartcontractkit/functions-hardhat-starter-kit/README.md

 ## Environment Variable Management Commands

-The following commands accept an optional `-path` flag followed by a path to the desired encrypted environment variable file.
+The following commands accept an optional `--path` flag followed by a path to the desired encrypted environment variable file.
 If one does not exist, it will be created automatically by the `npx env-enc set` command.

-The `-path` flag has no effect on the `npx env-enc set-pw` command as the password is stored as an ephemeral environment variable for the current terminal session.
+The `--path` flag has no effect on the `npx env-enc set-pw` command as the password is stored as an ephemeral environment variable for the current terminal session.

 | Command                     | Description                                                                                                                                       | Parameters            |
 | --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- | --------------------- |